[This article was originally published in July 2019. It has since been expanded, updated, and revised.]

 Similar to CRT televisions, CRT monitors use the same core concept and technology.
-While they performed well for the time, many people have switched to LCD over the years, leading to a massive influx of unwanted CRT monitors and televisions.
-However, the chemicals and components within CRT monitors are hazardous and must be handled and disposed of properly.
+While they performed well for the time, almost everyone has switched to LCD over the years.
+In fact, it is now almost impossible to find and purchase a new CRT device.

 What's In LCD Monitors

 LCD monitors, or liquid crystal display monitors, use crystals that change color according to an electrical charge.

-Assessing Your Options
+Computer Monitor Recycling: Assessing Your Options

-While this article focuses on computer monitor recycling, not all monitors need to be recycled.
-Before you dust your hands of your old monitor, you can always try to pass it along to someone else or re-purpose it for another cause.
-Many programs have been established to provide electronics to low-income homes, and online marketplaces like Craigslist exist to help people sell their old items.
+Before you toss out your old monitor, you can always try to pass it along to someone else or re-purpose it for other purposes like a retro-home security monitoring station.
+Many programs have been established to provide used electronics to low-income families.
+And various online sites such as Facebook Marketplace and Craigslist exist to help people sell their old items.

 If you have the tech knowledge, you can also revitalize old monitors for a new cause.
 If you have the time and patience, there are many ways you can try to extend the usable life of your monitor, as well as the potential to recoup some of its cost.

-A search for "CRT monitor repurposing" can reveal quite a few tutorials and photos of people's creative refurbishing.
+A search for "CRT monitor repurposing" can bring up hundreds of tutorials and photos of people's creative refurbishing projects.
 While this hobby can be dangerous if done improperly, it can also be rewarding.

 As long as a device still works, it still has value to someone.
 If you don't mind holding onto it for a little while longer, try listing it online.
 No matter how old it is, someone might have an interest in paying you for it.
 Just make sure to attach a photo of it operating, or people might be suspicious.

-If the monitor is broken, obsolete, or otherwise useless, you might be better off recycling it.
-Many people have held onto their old CRT monitors because they aren't sure what to do with them.
+If your monitor is broken, obsolete, or otherwise useless, however, you will be better off recycling it.
+This isn't always an easy process, unfortunately, causing many people to hold onto their old CRT monitors because they aren't sure what to do with them.

 Computer Monitor Recycling Services